Chapter One: May 27th 1942

 The two men turned from the landing sight and stepped at a marching pace back to the ambulance they had commandeered from the hospital.
 Both men were silent as they both worried for Heydrich.
 The silence was only broken once the two of them climbed into the truck, Eichmann roared the truck to life and headed back to the hospital.
-He had a family he had to comfort. three children and a pregnant mother who would be devastated by this news.
+He had a family he had to comfort in the wake of this near disaster.
+Heydrich had three children and a pregnant mother who would be devastated by this news.

 "First we go to the Führer, tell him the situation.
 I'll tell him that Heydrich was moved to a facility in Norway, somewhere out of the way."
 Himmler replied as he put his spectacles again.
 "We'll listen to his judgement on the Slovakian people before we act."

-"Regardless of his decision, we do what Heydrich would have done if it was either of us targeted."
-He added, a slowly forming smile itching into his face.
-"We burn the Czechs and the Slovakians to a cinder until they hand their assassins to us.
+"Regardless of his decision, we do what Heydrich would have done if it was either of us targeted," he added, a slowly forming smile inching into his face.
+"We'll burn the Czechs and the Slovakians to a cinder until they hand their assassins to us.
 The Fuhrer will not disapprove."

 Eichmann nodded grimly at Himmler's words.
 It would have to do for now.